macka1000/OpenSkin-Designer/README.md

 * application will be terminated if a '.svg' graphic is used in the 'borderset's
 ### 3.2.6.0 by Humax
 * Undo application termination if a '.svg' graphic is used in the 'borderset's
-* If '.svg' graphic is used in borderset's, now the application searches for a corresponding '.png' graphic', otherwise it will be ignored
+* If '.svg' graphic is used, the application searches for a corresponding '.png' graphic'